bgaj203/gitlab-runners/README.md

 ##### Considerations and Cautions

+* Scaling down testing is the easiest - simply launch the template with a Desired Capacity of 2 and Minimum Capacity of 1 and shortly after CloudFormation completes, the ASG will start scaling down.
 * By definition ASG scaling alarms for a cluster are based on a metric for all existing hosts in the cluster.
 * Many metrics that can be chosen, including GitLab CI Job Queue Length, are non-deterministic to actual ASG cluster loading - this is because individual jobs can have a very wide variety of memory and cpu utilization based on what is in them and whether they docker executor is in use.
 While responsiveness is important, it is also important not to hyperscale a cluster that is running at 50% overall utilization.
 * Jobs that are in a polling cycle (say for external status), consume a GitLab Concurrency slot - but hardly any CPU.
 So CPU utilization alone does not tell a whole story.